sajjadGG/book-python/database/sqlalchemy/connection-dsn.rst

 MySQL and MariaDB
 -----------------
 * https://docs.sqlalchemy.org/en/stable/dialects/mysql.html
+* MariaDB is an open-source fork of MySQL (after it was bought by Oracle)
 * SQLAlchemy supports MySQL and all modern versions of MariaDB
 * Minimum MySQL version supported is now 5.0.2